Toronto's first black police chief announces surprise retirement

 Saunders, who suffered from kidney disease and underwent a transplant in 2017, said health was not a factor in his decision to retire.

-Toronto Mayor John Tory said Saunders had told him of his plans to retire last week.

-"We will continue to see the benefits of his work on modernization and culture change for years to come," Tory said in a statement.
+"We will continue to see the benefits of his work on modernization and culture change for years to come," Mayor John Tory said in a statement.

+On Monday, two Toronto city councillors put forward a motion to cut the city's police budget by 10%, one of the councillors said in a tweet.

+Calls to defund the police are growing across the United States and Canada, with Minneapolis' city council voting to dismantle its police force entirely.

 ((Moira.Warburton@thomsonreuters.com; 416-687-7996; 437-771-3124;))